Application Process Video Player

 Please read the following sections carefully before you apply to the CIA.
 The information is designed to help you determine your qualification for the CIA and to apply efficiently.

 By submitting an application to the CIA, you are consenting to background investigation by the United States Government and its agents, and to the use of any information you provide by the Central Intelligence Agency for any of its authorized activities.

-To be considered suitable for Agency employment, applicants must generally not have used illegal drugs or misused prescription drugs within the last 12 months.
+To be considered suitable for Agency employment, applicants must generally not have used illegal drugs within the last 12 months.
 The issue of illegal drug use prior to 12 months ago is carefully evaluated during the medical and security processing.

 A career in intelligence can be enormously rewarding.
 It also demands the very best of the men and women who comprise the Agency's workforce.
 To meet the requirements of the work itself, intelligence professionals must be highly competent in their fields.
 To safeguard some of the nation's most sensitive information, CIA officers must be highly reliable and trustworthy.
 Woven through all aspects of their performance is the imperative to adhere to the highest standards of integrity.
 To be selected for a position of such trust and responsibility, one must be granted a security clearance.

 Many applicants wonder if they can pass such scrutiny.
 The Agency recognizes no one is perfect.
 Agency security officials consider the nature, extent, seriousness, and recency of past behavior.
 They weigh the potential risk and benefit of each individual - the whole person - with utmost care.
 Although national security is always the paramount consideration, our security experts work hard to ensure the Agency does not turn away unnecessarily someone who could make important contributions to the nation's intelligence effort.